chadgeary/cloudblock/README.md

 **kms_manager**

-- an AWS user account (not root) that will be granted access to the KMS key (to read S3 objects).
+- an AWS user account (not root) granted access to the encrypted S3 objects.
-- required to read the VPN enrollment conf from S3.
+- required to read the VPN configuration files in S3.

 **instance_key**

-- a public SSH key for SSH access to instances via user `ubuntu`.
+- a public SSH key for SSH access to the instance via user `ubuntu`.

 **ssm_web_password**

-- the password for pihole webGUI access.
+- Sets the Pihole WebUI password.

 # Deploy
 ```